Do you have lots of social media followers? Do you want to learn how to turn those followers into dollars?

 Buy a professional camera if you have to.
 Or at least get yourself a new smartphone that takes better pictures.

-As you saw in the example of partnering with a mobile app, taking high-quality photos can lead to big opportunities for you.
+Invest in yourself because taking high-quality photos can lead to big opportunities for you.

 Just look at Albert Hongbo Yang’s Instagram profile: